 Although fragments of the wall frescoes dating from the sixth to tenth centuries have survived, I need to warn you: they are in a terrible condition and things are only getting worse.
 It is kind of sad to see a steady stream of water trickling down some of the walls, no doubt further damaging the frescoes.
 There are no captions and the fragments are virtually impossible to interpret for non-experts, so you really need an authoritative source of information if you want to fully appreciate what is down here.
 I myself recommend the descriptions from the excellent Churches of Rome Wiki.

 The stairs take you to the apse of the old church.
 There is a very deteriorated fresco here which apparently features San Crisogono himself, but he is unrecognisable.
 The right wall of the old church has more frescoes.
 One of them depicts Saint Benedictus healing a leper.
 This fresco is more or less preserved and can be interpreted fairly well.
 We see Benedictus on the left and the leper on the right.
 The skin of his legs and body is clearly affected by the disease: it is full of spots (compare this fresco to those in the Chapel of Saint Sylvester at the Santi Quattro Coronati complex).
 Since Benedictus is shown with a halo, it seems fair to assume that the fresco was made after 1220, the year in which he was canonised.
 The style also suggests that the work dates from the thirteenth century.
+This is puzzling: what is a fresco from the thirteenth century doing in a church that was demolished in the twelfth century?
+Was this room still in use, perhaps as a crypt?
+I am afraid I do not know the answer.
 The condition of the other frescoes on the right wall is much worse and the light down here is not very good either.

 Near these frescoes one can also find a large Roman sarcophagus with naval motifs.
 The deceased – a man – is shown inside a shell and the others figures in the scene are tritons and nereids.
 The sarcophagus is clearly non-Christian and must predate the church by hundreds of years.